ibowditch/userdocs/server.md

 Shortcuts
-: The "At Station" shortcut shows a read-only replica of the Kiosk screen, and you can also access the Brigade Calendar.
+: The "At Station" shortcut shows a read-only replica of the Kiosk screen, and you can also access the *Brigade Calendar*.
 Both of these are also available under the Members menu in the Navigation bar.

 (menu)=